lucaniu2003/Quantum-Dot-g-Factor-Simulation-with-FEniCS/README.md

 - `strain_3D/` — the same six components on a 300×300×30 grid covering the Ge well (z = 42–58).

+> **Note: the 3D strain CSVs are not on GitHub.** Each `strain_*_3D.csv` file
+> is ~200 MB (six files, ~1.2 GB total), far above GitHub's 100 MB per-file
+> limit, so they must be regenerated locally.
+This is exactly reproducible —
+> see "Regenerating the 3D strain CSVs" below.
+The small files
+> (`metadata.json`, the 2D strain and displacement CSVs) are checked in.

+### Regenerating the 3D strain CSVs

+The 3D exports are a deterministic post-processing step: they are computed by sampling the solved displacement field on a fixed 300×300×30 grid.
+Everything needed to reproduce them bit-for-bit is stored in the much smaller raw run archives (~45 MB each) under `Raw Simulation Results/` — no re-solving of the PDE is required.
+To regenerate the current `simulation_2026-09-08/strain_3D/`
+files:

+1. Activate the environment: `conda activate fenicsx`.
+2. Open `Strain Simulation FEniCSx.ipynb` and set `LOAD_RUN = "Raw Simulation Results/2026-09-07_10-08-24"` in the
+   configuration cell (this is the archived medium-mesh run that the current dataset was exported from).
+When `LOAD_RUN` is set, the notebook loads the mesh, `parameters.json`, and `displacement.npy` from that archive instead of re-running the thermal/strain solves.
+3. Run the initialization and mesh-import cells, then skip the "Solving" section and run the "Post-Processing" and "Generating Data Files" sections (specifically "Extract 3D Strain Values (3D CSV exports)").
+The resulting CSVs are identical to the ones used for the figures in `graph/`.

+The same procedure works for any archived run — point `LOAD_RUN` at its folder to re-export its strain data at any grid resolution.

 ### `Raw Simulation Results/<timestamp>/` — archived raw runs

 One folder per FEniCSx run, each containing a copy of the mesh files used,